-Spine Injury Lawyers
+Texas Spine Injury Lawyers

 Have you suffered a serious spinal cord injury like broken vertebrae or a slipped or herniated disc?
-Call Simmons and Fletcher, P.C. today to schedule a free consultation with an experienced spin injury lawyer at (713) 932-0777.
+Call Simmons and Fletcher, P.C. today to schedule a free consultation with an experienced spine injury lawyer at (713) 932-0777.
 If we take your case, you pay nothing unless we win your case.
 Spine injuries are very serious and can sometimes lead to devastating effects.
 You need a spine injury lawyer who has experience handling cases like yours.
-Whether you hurt your back at work, in a crash, or at the grocery store, our spine injury attorneys look are here to help you get the money you deserve.
+Whether you hurt your back at work, in a crash, or at the grocery store, our spine injury attorneys are here to help you get the money you deserve.

-Common Spinal Injuries
+What are Common Spinal Injuries?

-The vertebrae of the spine may be broken (fractured) by direct blows or by compression-type force that is suffered by the spine often when the person falls and lands on his tailbone (coccyx).
+The vertebrae of the spine may be broken (fractured) by direct blows or by a compression-type force that is suffered by the spine often when the person falls and lands on his tailbone (coccyx).
 The tailbone can also be fractured in these types of spine injuries and is known to be a painful injury that makes sitting very uncomfortable.

-Types of Spinal Surgery
+Types of Disc Surgery for Disc Injuries

 Disc injuries can be very painful and debilitating.
 The disc itself will often cause back or neck pain depending upon its location.
 When the disc presses against a nerve it can cause never damage.
-Nerve damage symptoms may include pain down the arm or leg to which the nerve extends such as numbness, tingling, burning pain or even an electrical sensation.
+Nerve damage symptoms may include pain down the arm or leg to which the nerve extends such as numbness, tingling, burning pain, or even an electrical sensation.
 Surgery may be necessary to relieve the nerve pain symptoms.
 A discectomy is a surgery done to remove pieces of the disc.
 Laminectomy is generally a procedure where pieces of bone are removed and the spinal canal is widened to allow the nerves to pass the injured areas without irritating contact.
 Lastly, if multiple discs are affected, sometimes a fusion is required where the discs are replaced with bone and held together with plates and screws.

 Spinal injuries can be very painful and have disabling effects if not properly treated.
 If you have sustained a spinal injury as a result of someone else’s negligence, you should speak with a spinal injury lawyer to discuss your options.
 We would love to discuss your options in a free, no-obligation consultation.